sigchi/Document-Formats/README.md

 # SIGCHI Document Formats #

-This repository is the official source for SIGCHI templates for Word and LaTeX.
-If you are just looking to
-[download the templates][download], please see
+This repository is the official source for SIGCHI templates for Word, LibreOffice and LaTeX.
+If you are just looking to [download the templates][download], please see
 [the download page][download].